Non-Minimally Coupled Scalar Field, Area Quantization and Black Hole Entropy: Horizon geometry and mechanics in -dimensions N-dimensions

-The Palatini action in eqn.\eqref{PalatiniLagrangian} is not the only action which is useful.
-A modified action similar to the Holst action may also be considered.
-The effect of non- minimal scalar couplings to gravity may be expressed in a simple way through the first order Holst action by inclusion of some simple modifications \cite{Chatterjee:2009vd}.
+Let us now restrict our attention to $4$- dimensional spacetimes.
+The Palatini action in eqn.\eqref{PalatiniLagrangian} with $N=4$ is not the only Lagrangian in $4$-dimensional spacetimes which describes a theory with a scalar field coupled non- minimally to gravity.
+A Lagrangian similar to Holst's modification of the GR action \cite{Holst:1995pc} may also be considered \cite{Chatterjee:2009vd}.
+Note that the Holst action is the starting point for LQG, and although we shall not be utilising the quantum framework of LQG, the action has important ramifications for classical spacetimes with boundaries, as we shall discuss below.
 The non- minimal scalar coupled Holst action is given by:

-where $V(\phi)$ is a potential for the scalar field, $\epsilon$ is the $4$- dimensional volume, and the quantity $K(\phi)$ is a scalar function given by:
+where $V(\phi)$ is a potential for the scalar field, $\epsilon$ is the $4$-dimensional volume element, and the quantity $K(\phi)$ is a scalar function given by:

-Note that the action contains a term dependent on the parameter $\gamma$, called the Barbero- Immirzi parameter.
-The Holst addition of the $\gamma$ dependent action does not alter the classical equations of motion and may be shown to generate canonical transformations of the classical phase space.
-However, in the quantum theory, the canonical transformations donot act unitarily and therefore, the phase-space has inequivalent $\gamma$- sectors \cite{Ashtekar:2004eh}.
-Furthermore, although this action of \eqref{lagrangian2} is same as the Palatini action in \eqref{PalatiniLagrangian}, and the first law of black hole mechanics does not change, the presence of an inner boundary does give rise to additional degrees of freedom (as discussed in the next section) which has important ramifications for the quantum structure of horizons.\\
+But why is it worthwhile to consider this $\gamma$-dependent modification of the gravitational action?
+To begin, let us discuss some notable features of this action.
+First, this Lagrangian is well defined for $4$-dimensional spacetimes only, which follows due to the peculiar contraction labels of the Lorentz indices appearing in the tetrads ($e^{I}$) and the field strength ($F_{IJ}$).
+Second, note that, as compared to the Palatini action in eqn. \eqref{PalatiniLagrangian} the theory contains a term dependent on the parameter $\gamma$, called the Barbero- Immirzi parameter.
+The addition of this $\gamma$-dependent action does not alter the classical equations of motion since they vanish due to the Bianchi identities \cite{Ashtekar:2004eh, Chatterjee:2009vd}.
+Therefore, the classical phase space or the symplectic structure obtained from the Palatini action of eqn. \eqref{PalatiniLagrangian} is equivalent to the one obtained due to the Holst action of eqn. \eqref{lagrangian2} (However, in the quantum theory, the canonical transformations generated due to these $\gamma$ dependent quantity, donot act unitarily and therefore, the quantum theory admits inequivalent $\gamma$- sectors \cite{Ashtekar:2004eh}).
+So, although the action eqn. \eqref{lagrangian2} is equivalent to the Palatini action of eqn. \eqref{PalatiniLagrangian}, and the first law of black hole mechanics does not change, the presence of an inner boundary admitting residual local Lorentz symmetries alters the situation (to be discussed in the next section): the $\gamma$ dependent action does give rise to additional degrees of freedom and surface charges which has important ramifications for the quantum structure of horizons. \\